-The Central region also receives the seasonal arrival of the Bass Cascading Current 443 (BCC), along and across the continental shelf area (Mitchell et al., 2007b).
-The BCC can 444 work with pre-existing seabed scarps caused by submarine landslides and initiate 445 supercritical turbidity currents that travel from the shelf and reach the lower slope 446 (Wu et.al 2023).
-Furthermore, Westerly wind-associated Ekman transport flow and 447 strong waves have also affected the morphology and sedimentary processes of the 448 Central region.
-Therefore, supercritical turbidity currents dominate sedimentary 449 processes in the Central region.
-Comparing to the Northern region, the influence of 450 451 the EAC decreases significantly.
-A major proportion of the EAC separates from the coast at the north of Sydney, and continues either towards New Zealand (Godfrey et 452 al., 1980), leaving the EAC eddies as one of the dominant oceanic inputs off northeast 453 454 Tasmania during the summer season (Cresswell and Legeckis, 1986).
-However, the 455 eddies are generally constrained within slope settings, and reach their the maximum intensity between 30 and 35°S, and therefore, do not have strong influence on the 456 457 Central and southern region of the study area (Oke et al., 2019).
+The Central region also receives the seasonal arrival of the Bass Cascading Current (BCC), along and across the continental shelf area (Mitchell et al., 2007b).
+The BCC can work with pre-existing seabed scarps caused by submarine landslides and initiate turbidity currents that travel from the shelf and reach the lower slope (Wu et.al 2023).
+Compared to the Northern region, the influence of the EAC decreases significantly.
+A major proportion of the EAC separates from the coast at the north of Sydney and continues either towards New Zealand (Godfrey et al., 1980), leaving the EAC eddies as one of the dominant oceanic inputs off northeast Tasmania during the summer season (Cresswell and Legeckis, 1986).
+However, the eddies are generally constrained within slope settings, and reach the maximum intensity between 30 and 35°S, and therefore, do not have a strong influence on the Central and southern region of the study area (Oke et al., 2019).

-459 What dictates the complexed seabed morphology in Gippsland Basin?
+What dictates the complexed seabed morphology in Gippsland Basin?

-460 The canyons developed in the Northern region are profoundly different from those

-461 developed in the Southern region, in terms of their shape, scale and distribution (e.g.,

-Figures 4A, 7A).
+The canyons developed in the Northern region are profoundly different from those developed in the Southern region, in terms of their shape, scale and distribution (e.g., Figures 4A, 7A).
 More specifically, the canyons in the Northern region are generally less incised (c.
 50-100 m deep), and slope gradients are relatively flat (less than 10°).
 In contrast, canyons developed in the Southern region often have more tributaries with higher incision depths (more than 600 m) and steeper slope gradients (more than 35°).
 These differences might reflect different sedimentary processes, though the two regions are only c.
 40 km apart (Figures 2A, 4B).

-In the Northern region, the slope-confined canyons (i.e. Sole and Shack canyons) are 469 470 located on the lower slope (Figure 4A).
-They are considered to evolve primarily through local slope failures and progressively migrate upslope via retrogressive slope 471 failures (i.e. Farre et al., 1983; Jobe et al., 2011).
-The canyoning process originated 472 473 from slope failures initially occurring near the lower slope, further enlarged through 474 intra-canyon retrogressive failure and canyon sidewall collapses, extending upslope direction and ultimately reaching the shelf edge (see the similar process from He et al., 475 476 2014).
-Therefore, the primary mechanisms for canyon initiation and evolution are tied 477 to retrogressive slope failures, which start at the lower slope (Figure 10A; i.e. Pratson and Coakley, 1996; He et al., 2014).
-In the Southern region, evidence for submarine 478 479 landslides is only present within the deeply incised dendritic canyon heads (i.e. Figure 480 7A).
+In the Northern region, the slope-confined canyons (i.e. Sole and Shack canyons) are located on the lower slope (Figure 4A).
+They are considered to evolve primarily through local slope failures and progressively migrate upslope via retrogressive slope failures (i.e. Farre et al., 1983; Jobe et al., 2011).
+The canyoning process originated from slope failures initially occurring near the lower slope, further enlarged through intra-canyon retrogressive failure and canyon sidewall collapses, extending upslope direction and ultimately reaching the shelf edge (see the similar process from He et al., 2014).
+Therefore, the primary mechanisms for canyon initiation and evolution are tied to retrogressive slope failures, which start at the lower slope (i.e. Pratson and Coakley, 1996; He et al., 2014).
+In the Southern region, evidence for submarine landslides is only present within the deeply incised dendritic canyon heads (i.e. Figure 7A).
 Therefore, the slope failures might become important in the canyon development, but they have limited contribution to the canyon initiation.
-On the Southern slope, the 481 482 presence of cyclic steps, cyclic step train and channels may represent a channel 483 evolution process (Figure 8A; i.e. Fildani and Normark, 2004; Fildani et al., 2013).
+On the Southern slope, the presence of cyclic steps, cyclic step train and channels may represent a channel evolution process (Figure 8A; i.e. Fildani and Normark, 2004; Fildani et al., 2013).
 The cyclic steps represent morphodynamical signals of the incipient, early incision stage of a channel (Fildani et al., 2013).
 With the repetitive flushing of the supercritical turbidity currents, the cyclic scours and cyclic steps could develop into gullies or incipient channels and ultimately evolve into canyons (as we observed from the upper slope; 8A).
-Therefore, in the Southern region, the primary mechanisms for canyon initiation are linked to the downslope erosional process caused by supercritical turbidity currents (Figure 10B; Fildani et al., 2013).
+Therefore, in the Southern region, the primary mechanisms for canyon initiation are linked to the downslope erosional process caused by turbidity currents (Fildani et al., 2013).